Request to call (Puru)

 night.

-Guide and porter fees: If you hire a guide and porter, you will need to pay their fees, which typically range from NPR 3,000 to NPR 4,000 per day for a guide and NPR 2,500 to NPR 3,000 per day for a porter.
+Guide and porter fees: If you hire a guide and porter, you will need to pay their costs, which typically range from NPR 3,000 to NPR 4,000 per day for a guide and NPR 2,500 to NPR 3,000 per day for a porter.

 Emergency medical and evacuation insurance: It is highly recommended that you purchase emergency medical and evacuation insurance for your trek, which will cost around NPR 1,500 to

-NPR 3,000 depending on the coverage and duration.
+NPR 3,000, depending on the coverage and duration.

 Backpack - You will need a sturdy, comfortable backpack to carry all your gear during the trek.